danielsaidi/OnboardingKit/README.md

 ## License

-Tutti is available under the MIT license.
+OnboardingKit is available under the MIT license.
 See the [LICENSE][License] file for more info.

 [Email]: mailto:daniel.saidi@gmail.com